xuj4005/snake-game/README.md

 # snake-game
-Snake game created from java-script for summer enrichment
+Snake game created from java-script for summer enrichment using visual studio